Nestor Topchy: Iconic Portrait Strand

 a yet larger unseen agency.
 As a whole, the entire group is assembled into a socio-cultural strand of DNA," Topchy said.

 According to poet Randall Watson, Topchy rejects the traditional notions that divide the sacred and the profane, insisting instead on the equivalent necessity of the ordinary as a container through which the extraordinary is revealed.
 Such work has an epiphanic, revelatory cast, for while clearly not canonized by an official edict of the church, Topchy's subjects are beatified by context, or in other words, by the artist's gesture.
 They too, he proclaims, are manifestations of a divine embodiment.

-But we cannot fail to notice with some disquietude that all these portraits have 'the look', through and through, of medieval icons!
-The gold leaf, the flatness, the abstractions typical of iconographical paintings, the vermicular style, etc. are all there.
-Moreover, they not only look like icons, they have also been executed following rigorously the Novgorod Russian tradition of icon painting in egg tempera that Nestor studied at the Prosopon School in New York City.
-Thus we come face to face with the most evident of the apparent disparities and contradictions of the work: these paintings are at once medieval Byzantine icons and modern portraits!
-The conflict is profound.
+These portraits closely resemble medieval icons, featuring gold leaf, flatness, abstraction, and the vermicular style typical of iconography.
+They are executed in the Novgorod Russian tradition of egg tempera, which Nestor studied at the Prosopon School in New York City.
+As a result, the paintings function simultaneously as medieval Byzantine icons and modern portraits, creating a notable tension between the two styles.

 A portrait by Topchy, more precisely, the manner in which Topchy depicts the features of the heads, often creates this same distinctive feeling of the beyond...they insinuate a beyond.
 The facial features are articulated by 'calligraphies' of diverse origin, they come not only from egg decorating but also from orthodox icon painting, Chinese calligraphy, expressionism, cubism.

 In early 2011, the Ivan Honchar Museum in Kiev presented Topchy's work in a solo exhibition.